-Agent Pena, his wife and children are by represented by John Gomez of the Gomez Law Firm of San Diego and John Ramsey of Simon & Luke in Houston.
+Agent Pena, his wife and children are by represented by San Diego personal injury lawyer, John Gomez of Gomez Trial Attorneys, and John Ramsey of Simon & Luke in Houston.
 The family is being represented in Arizona by Jeffrey Jacobson of The Law Office of Jeffrey H. Jacobson, PLLC.

 Pena claims that the 2003 Ford F-250 XL Super Duty Truck has a weak roof which caved in as the vehicle rolled, paralyzing Agent Pena.